 At the end of a long driveway in Nashville’s wealthiest enclave sits a stately antebellum mansion.
 Flanked by massive magnolias, its porch is filled with rocking chairs ready to welcome anyone stopping by.
 Its stucco façade gleams a little less white than it did at its construction over 150 years ago, but the chips and the pockmarks are a part of history.
 The history of this place—Belle Meade plantation and its grand mansion—is the history of a family weathering the ups and downs in the century that included the Civil War.
 It was our first stop on our visit to Nashville.

 Belle Meade plantation is one of the premier plantations in Tennessee.
 Once stretching over 5400 acres and playing host to celebrities, presidents, and countless southern gentlemen, the plantation is now just 24 acres.
 But many of the important elements remain.
-A tour of Belle Meade tells the story of the people—black and white—who lived here and saw a place that started as a 250-acre plot with a modest log cabin become the largest thoroughbred horse farm in the country.
+A tour of this Nashville plantation tells the story of the people—black and white—who lived here and saw a place that started as a 250-acre plot with a modest log cabin become the largest thoroughbred horse farm in the country.

 Belle Meade plantation is the estate of the Harding and Jackson family, whom our tour guide assured us was “no relation to President Harding, Tonya Harding, Andrew Jackson, Alan Jackson, or Michael Jackson.”
 They were, in fact, just a group of hard-working people who became enormously wealthy and successful over the years.
 Until they weren’t anymore.